cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 +----------------+           ·+         +----------------+           ·+
 ```

-After returning to main the content of the stack stay the same, we just
+After returning to main,
+the contents of the stack stay the same,
-have a view shift. i.e. the frame and stack pointers are restored
+but we have a view shift
+i.e. the frame and stack pointers are restored
-and now point at main's frame.
+and they now point at main's frame.

 ```
 : ...            :          ---->       : ...            :
 +----------------+           ·+         +----------------+           ·+